Direct temperature readout in nonequilibrium quantum thermometry: Introduction

-We emphasize that the proposed readout scheme is experimentally feasible, as it requires only measurements of the thermometer's state and mean energy, thereby circumventing the practical challenges of evaluating the QFI at finite times.
+We emphasize that the proposed readout scheme is experimentally feasible for a finite-sized thermometer, as it requires just the knowledge of the thermometer's state to evaluate mean energy.
+This can be accessed via quantum state tomography which has been implemented in systems of up to tens of qubits~\cite{Lanyon.17.NP,Yoneda.21.NC,Zhong.21.N}.
+Moreover, we develop an iterative procedure for evaluating the corrected dynamical temperature when prior knowledge of the actual temperature is unavailable, marking a departure from local thermometry.
 We validate the scheme using a qubit-based quantum thermometer as an illustrative example, demonstrating that the corrected dynamical temperature delivers a reliable estimation of the actual temperature.
-Furthermore, we show that the accuracy of this readout can be enhanced through an initial-state engineering by tuning the population and coherence of the probe's initial state.
+We show that the accuracy of this readout can be enhanced through an initial-state engineering by tuning the population and coherence of the probe's initial state.
+We remark that our scheme complements existing methodologies.
+If a priori knowledge of the temperature is available, one can first determine an optimal thermometry setup via QFI analysis and subsequently employ our scheme for direct readout.
+In cases where no such knowledge exists, our scheme can be implemented iteratively, similar in spirit to global thermometry.

 The structure of this paper is as follows.
 In Section~\ref{sec:1}, we outline the general temperature readout scheme for a nonequilibrium quantum thermometer.
 This includes introducing a reference Gibbs state and the corresponding reference temperature, defining suitable error functions, and formulating the corrected dynamical temperature that serves as the final postprocessed temperature readout.
 Section~\ref{sec:2} illustrates the scheme by focusing on a qubit-based quantum thermometer.
 We first analyze its QFI to benchmark its performance as a thermometer, in line with existing studies.
 We then examine the behavior of the reference temperature and error functions, evaluate the postprocessed temperature readout for various nonequilibrium initial states, and identify strategies for enhancing readout accuracy.
 Finally, in Section~\ref{sec:3}, we summarize the study with concluding remarks.
 Derivation details are provided in the appendices.